Tsuikyu/Ubuntu-MATE-Keymap-for-Mac-Japanese-Keyboard/README.md

 # Ubuntu-MATE-Keymap-for-Mac-Japanese-Keyboard

-This is a key configuration files for using a Mac keyboard in Ubuntu MATE like macOS.
+This is a key configuration file for using a Mac Japanese keyboard in Ubuntu MATE like macOS.

 ## Disclaimer

-Tsuikyu assumes no responsibility whatsoever for the installation of this software on your computer.
+Tsuikyu assumes no responsibility whatsoever for the installation or use of this software on your computer.

-## How to install .Xmodmap
+## How to Install .Xmodmap

-1. Click on the green “Code” button in the upper right corner of the repository's top page.
+1. Click the green **"Code"** button at the top right of the repository's main page.

-2. Select “Download ZIP” from the menu that appears.
+2. Select **"Download ZIP"** from the menu.
 3. Unzip the downloaded ZIP file.

-4. Place “home_user_.Xmodmap” in “/home/*Your User Name*/” and remove “home_user_” from Rename.

-5. Open a terminal, run “sudo apt update”, enter your password, and then run “sudo apt install x11-xserver-utils” to install Xmodmap on your Ubuntu MATE.
+4. Place the file named `home_user_.Xmodmap` into your home directory (e.g. `/home/YourUserName/`) and rename it to `.Xmodmap` (remove `home_user_`).
+5. Open a terminal and run:
+    ```
+    sudo apt update
+    sudo apt install x11-xserver-utils
+    ```

-6. Execute “xmodmap ~/.Xmodmap” to reflect the key settings.
+6. To apply the key settings, run:
+    ```
+    xmodmap ~/.Xmodmap
+    ```

-# How to Install the Mozc Keymap
+## How to Install the Mozc Keymap

-*I am going to assume that your language setting is Japanese.
+*Assuming your language setting is Japanese.*

 1. If you are in Mozc Input Mode, click to select an appropriate key input box, then press the 「あ」 (“A”) icon at the top right of the MATE desktop.

-2. Open the 「Mozcツール」 (“Mozc Tools”) and select 「設定ツール」 (“Configuration Tool”).
+2. Open 「Mozcツール」 (“Mozc Tools”) and select 「設定ツール」 (“Configuration Tool”).

-3. From 「キー設定の選択」 (“Select Keymap”), choose 「編集...」 (“Edit...”)
+3. From 「キー設定の選択」 (“Select Keymap”), choose 「編集...」 (“Edit...”).

-4. From 「編集🔽」 (“Edit🔽”), select 「インポート...」 (“Import...”); after selecting “OK”, open “ubuntu_mozc_keymap_for_mackey.txt”.
+4. From 「編集🔽」 (“Edit🔽”), select 「インポート...」 (“Import...”); after selecting “OK”, open `ubuntu_mozc_keymap_for_mackey.txt`.
 5. Select “OK” and then “適用” (“Apply”).

-After all steps are complete, save all important data and restart your Mac.
+6. After all steps are complete, save your important data and restart your Mac to activate the new settings.

 ## Copyright

 I waive copyright on the portions I have been involved in.

-## Disclaimer

-Tsuikyu assumes no responsibility whatsoever for the installation of this software on your computer.

-~
+---

 # Ubuntu MATEキーマップ（Mac日本語キーボード用）